Casti connubii: Birth control and the purpose of sexuality

 to contraception and thus immoral, and some historians consider two 1951 speeches by Pope Pius XII to be the first explicit church acceptance of natural family planning.
 The church's view of contraception was explored further in the 1968 encyclical Humanae vitae by Pope Paul VI, and by Pope John Paul II's lecture series later entitled Theology of the Body.

 Abortion

 This encyclical repeats the church's condemnation of abortion in all circumstances.
 It also draws a connection between contracepting couples and couples that have abortions: "... those wicked parents who seek to remain childless, and failing in this, are not ashamed to put their offspring to death."

 Reactions and impact

 In a 1932 article published in The Nation, Margaret Sanger gave her personal reaction to the encyclical, saying that it was an obstacle to general approval of the birth-control movement by political leaders unwilling to oppose the leadership of the church.
-She also asserts that it is "not in accord with science and definitely against social welfare and race improvement".
+She also asserts that it is "illogical, not in accord with science, and definitely against social welfare and race improvement".

 Casti connubii is most noted for its anti-contraception position.
 Unlike major Protestant denominations, the Catholic Church has continued its opposition to artificial birth control.
 This encyclical, along with Humanae vitae, has come to represent that stance.